-The 12th edition of the Souk Okaz Festival wrapped up.
+The 12th edition of the Souk Okaz Festival is finally wrapping up.
 This year, the event took place front and center, focusing on the history and traditions of the region, and was an opportunity to broaden the public’s horizons and to reinforce the links between other Arab countries.

 The Souk Okaz Festival is a major event in Saudi Arabia, as well as in the region.
 Becoming more and more open to Arabic culture and history, the festival allowed visitors to re-live important events in the region, across a variety of exhibitions, as well as literary, cultural, and artisan competitions.